 Babies are born with a full visual capacity to see objects and colors.
 However, newborns cannot see very far -- only objects that are 8-15 inches away.
 Newborns prefer to look at faces over other shapes and objects and at round shapes with light and dark borders (such as your adoring eyes).
 Just after birth, a baby sees only in black and white, with shades of gray.
 As the months go by, he/she will slowly start to develop his color vision at around 4 months.

 So you're not imaging it when you see your baby fixate on your face and eyes, especially during a feeding, when your face is about a foot away.

 When to Worry About Your Baby's Vision:

-- If your baby never seems to fixate on objects about a foot away -- especially your face -- in the first weeks or months, tell your pediatrician.
+- If your baby never seems to fixate on objects about a foot away -- especially your face -- in the first month of life, tell your pediatrician.